Imprest system: Petty cash imprest system

 A petty cash imprest system is a method of managing small cash expenses in a business or organization.
 Under this system, a fixed amount of cash is set aside in a petty cash fund, which is used to pay for small and infrequent expenses like office supplies or postage.

 The system operates on the principle of replenishment, whereby the petty cash fund is maintained at a constant level by reimbursing only the amount spent.
 For instance, if the starting balance of the petty cash fund is $100, and $90 is spent during the month, the fund is replenished by crediting $90 to the primary cash account, typically a bank account, and debiting the respective expense accounts based on the petty cash receipt dockets.

 The journal entry for replenishment typically includes debiting the expense accounts and crediting the petty cash account for the amount spent.
-Subsequently, it involves debiting the bank account and crediting the petty cash account for the amount reimbursed.
+Subsequently, it involves crediting the bank account and debiting the petty cash account for the amount reimbursed.